 You can read more about this topic here.

 Most features that are possible with XFA are also possible using AcroForms, so you should simply convert your existing forms.
-Unfortunately, Adobe doesn’t want people to break out of their ecosystem, so converting XFA to AcroForm is tricky.
+Unfortunately, Adobe doesn’t want people to break out of its ecosystem, so converting XFA to AcroForm is tricky.